Our work with the African Union

 The goal is to build sustainable approaches to ND control in village chickens in participating countries.
 By expanding knowledge, the aim is that veterinarians and other animal health personnel will add ND control to their standard practice and therefore expand the reach of vaccination activities for village chickens.
 This should in turn increase production and consumption of village chickens, minimise production losses and reduce geographic spread of ND.

-Pilot of Master Trainer courses to improve the value chain of Newcastle disease control
+Pilot of Master Trainer courses in Africa to improve Newcastle disease control in village chickens

 Mobilisation of support for Africa regional Newcastle disease control program for village chickens